GPS Tracking

 TRACKS IMPORT

-When you share the whole speedometer trips archive/backup as described in section “Sharing trips” you just open the .trk file with Speedometer and it automatically recreates all of the data in the trip backup/archive.
+When you share the whole trip archive/backup as described in the “Sharing trips” section, you just open the .trk file with Compass 55 and it automatically recreates all of the data in the trip backup/archive.

-Another option is open GPX file with Speedometer.
-Speedometer supports importing tracks, waypoints and routes from the GPX.
+Another option is to open a GPX file with Compass 55.
+The app supports importing tracks, waypoints, and routes from GPX.
 More information here:

 Importing tracks, waypoints and routes.